Brach Family History

 Brach Name Meaning

-German and Jewish (Ashkenazic): topographic name from Middle High German brache ‘fallow land’, ‘pastureland’, originally ‘newly plowed land’.
-Jewish (Ashkenazic): variant of Barach.
-English: topographic name from Middle English breche, Old English br?c ‘newly cultivated land’ (a derivative of brecan ‘to break’, i.e. ‘land broken by the plow’), or a habitational name from any of the places named with this element, as for example Brache in Luton, Bedfordshire, and Breach in Maulden, Bedfordshire.
+German: topographic name from Middle High German brache ‘fallow land pastureland’ originally ‘newly plowed land’.
+Alternatively a habitational name from any of the places called Braach (Hesse) or Brach (Baden-Württemberg Franconia).
+Jewish (Ashkenazic): variant of Barach .
+English: topographic name from Middle English breche Old English brǣc brēc ‘newly cultivated land’ (a derivative of brecan ‘to break’ i.e. ‘land broken by the plow’) or a habitational name from any of the places called with this element as for example Brache in Luton Bedfordshire and Breach in Maulden Bedfordshire.

 Source: Dictionary of American Family Names 2nd edition, 2022